 Never before has identity theft been such a huge problem that concerns so many people.
 When fraudulent activities occur in your name, the damage it creates on your credit score can be devastating.
 Normally people who experience identity theft may not become aware of the problem until after extensive amounts of damage has already been done, even then they may only find out when they need their credit pulled for a new job, loan, or for a rental application.

-Although it would be nice to never have to worry about this unfortunate situation, identity theft is becoming more frequent in our society, but with credit monitoring used to prevent identity theft site, you can rest assured that if someone attacks your good name, the issue will be found and resolved in no time at all.
+Although it would be nice to never have to worry about this unfortunate situation, identity theft is becoming more frequent in our society, but with credit monitoring used to programs like credit secure monitoring, you can rest assured that if someone attacks your good name, the issue will be found and resolved in no time at all.
 Every alert will have a button on the top of the page where you can dispute any and all inaccuracies that appear.
 If the inaccuracy is in your credit report, the proper credit bureau needs to be notified, and the contact information for all three bureaus can be found on the website once you using a professional monitoring service.